-NO. PROTOCOL: Product Storage Full Compliance Score Actual Score C6 Within the agrichemical warehouse: a) TDG regulated products (excluding flammable and combustible liquids) are stored in a separate ISA Buildings without suppression systems: b) The sum of the ISA's floor area including flammables, combustibles and TDG regulated products in the building may not exceed 100 m2.
+NO. PROTOCOL: Product Storage Full Compliance Score Actual Score C6 Within the agrichemical warehouse: a) TDG regulated products (excluding flammable and combustible liquids) are stored in a separate ISA Buildings without suppression systems: b) The sum of the ISA's floor area for TDG regulated product excluding flammables/combustibles products in the building may not exceed 100 m2.
 Note: Non-regulated TDG products with a flash point at or above 93.3°C can be stored in the dangerous goods ISA or in the flammable/combustible area.
-Observations: 10 10
+10 10 Observations:

-C6 The Auditor will observe that Non-regulated NFC products that are regulated by TDG are stored in an ISA, separate from flammable and combustible liquids by at lease 2.4M.
+The Auditor will observe that Non-regulated NFC products that are regulated by TDG are stored in an ISA, separate from flammable and combustible liquids by at least 2.4M.
 The 100 m2 limit does not apply to warehouses that are protected by a suppression system.

 NO. PROTOCOL: Posted Storage Plan Full Compliance Score Actual Score C7 a) A plan view of the certified warehouse area was posted to show the aisles and individual storage areas for each TDG and National Fire Code class of product. b) The local fire department has been sent a copy of the total potential (maximum) inventories which includes flammable and combustible liquids and all other agrichemicals.
 This is an annual requirement.
-10 10
+Observations: 10

-- C7 a.
+- a.
 The Auditor will examine the certified warehouse area to confirm that flammable and combustible liquids and TDG regulated products are stored in accordance to the posted floor plan. - b.
 Inspect the copies of documentation provided to the local fire department which indicates potential total inventories.
 Inventory lists should list volumes by NFC classification.
 Reference Bulletin # 36).

 NO. PROTOCOL: Signage Full Compliance Score Actual Score C8 Smoking, drinking and eating in the certified warehouse area is strictly forbidden and permanent signs to this effect are posted.
-Observations : Mandatory
+Mandatory Observations: